What Are Airline Mistake Fares? The Ultimate Travel Hack

 United Airlines said on Friday that it will honor the plane tickets it accidentally gave away for free to an unknown number of lucky travelers after a website error.

 If the airline chooses not not to honor the fare, you will be given the option to purchase the ticket at the intended price or get refunded in full.
-However, there is no risk in showing up for your flight and there being an issue—they will always let you know within 1-2 days of booking if there is any issue.
+An airline will never allow you to show up for your flight and it not be honored!
+In the event you book an airline mistake fare, you will always be notified via email within 24-48 hours that there is an issue with your flight and either give you a chance to pay the difference or issue you a full refund regardless of the cancellation policy.

 How Does Jetsetter Alerts Find Mistake Fares?

-Without a computer doing it, it's honestly just luck and the odds intentionally being able to find a mistake fare is extremely low.
+Our computers are scanning so many variables and sources 24/7 looking for price abnormalities.
+Without the assistance of modern technology, it's honestly just luck and the odds intentionally being able to find a mistake fare is extremely low.

 The only types of mistake fares that you can have a higher probability of finding would be fuel dump price glitches, which is more or less intentional manipulation on the person booking, rather than the airline making a mistake.